For Alsion's Covid Safety Plan (CSP) click HERE

 Alsion will be implementing enhanced cleaning and disinfection routines that include regular cleaning and sanitizing all shared surfaces, including door knobs, light switches, handles, desks, toilets, faucets, sinks, tables.
 These areas will, at minimum, be cleaned before school, at lunch, and after school.

-Alsion will run the HVAC system continuously to bring fresh air into the classrooms.
+Alsion has upgrade the HVAC system and will run the HVAC system continuously to bring fresh air into the classrooms.
 Additionally, all classrooms have windows that can be opened to increase the circulation of fresh air.
 Window fans will be installed at each end of the building to increase air flow.

-Alsion will divide students into stable cohorts to minimize the mixing of student groups as recommended by ACPHD.
-Cohorts will remain in the same space and will not mix with other cohorts, including for breaks and lunch.
-Cohorts will be stable for at least 3 weeks at a time.
-If new students enroll, they will be placed into an already established cohort upon enrollment.
+Alsion will divide students into stable groups based on grade level.
+Stable groups will remain in the same space and will not mix with other cohorts, including for breaks and lunch.

 Entrance, Egress, and Movement Within the School